Joseph Richardson (lithophone player)

 Joseph Richardson and Sons, as they appeared at Buckingham Palace on 23rd February 1848.
 Original engraving produced at the time of the performance.

+Joseph Richardson (c.
+1792 – 8 April 1855) was an English lithophone player.

+Biography

-Joseph Richardson was born around 1792, in Cumberland, the eldest child of John Richardson (c.
+Richardson was born around 1792, in Cumberland, the eldest child of John Richardson (c.
 1762-1839) and Dinah Williamson (c.
 1768-1852).
-John and Dinah had married at Great Crosthwaite on 5 September 1791.
-Joseph’s young years were spent at Keswick, where his father was a miller.
+Joseph’s early years were spent in Keswick, where his father was a miller.
 The Richardsons owned the Low Corn Mill beside the River Greta.
-After John’s death in 1839, Dinah lived with her second eldest child, Jonathan, and his family at Applethwaite.
-When Jonathan remarried she moved to a cottage in the village just a few doors away from where Joseph was living with his wife and family.
-She died on 29 February 1852.

 Joseph married Elizabeth Culling at Great Crosthwaite on 23 June 1816.
 They lived at Applethwaite and had ten children, three dying in infancy.
 Joseph became a stone mason and spent thirteen years from 1827 to 1840 constructing a massive stone lithophone that he named ‘The Rock Harmonicon’ and taught his three younger sons to play.
 It was the largest of the 'Musical Stones of Skiddaw'.